mkdrake37/seams/fulbright.md

 We are requesting specialists that can perform the following:

+ - direct mentorship of students for blah, blah
- - prepare and lead classroom discussions of several general topics for research software, including short and long-form practical exercises to accompany those sessions.
-Example topics would include how to organize analysis pipelines, tradeoffs for various data management options, developing test suites to verify and validate research code, how to incorporate others research work and how to distribute their own work, among others.
-The prepared materials should also be organized into an open-source, globally accessible repository, for reference to the students and other potential workshops
+ - prepare and lead classroom discussions about developing research software, including short and long-form practical exercises to accompany those sessions.
+Example topics would include how to organize analysis pipelines, tradeoffs between various data management approaches, developing test suites to verify and validate research code, how to incorporate others research work and how to distribute their own work, among others.
+The prepared materials should also be organized into an open-source, globally accessible repository, for reference to the students and other potential workshops.
  - review student projects leading up to the workshop to prepare appropriate focus sessions.
 Example focus topics might include using numerical methods libraries for partial differential equations in various languages, integrating with geographic information systems,